snorkleboy/SynapseDemo/README.md

 - [frontend](#frontend)
 - [running tests](#running-tests)
 ## thought process
-The objective was to create a simple front end focused app around some of SynapseFi's fine API.
+The objective was to create a simple front end focused app around a bit of SynapseFi's fine API.
 Since the API doesn't allow for CORS requests I setup a simple back end which delivers a react app and has a single API route which uses SynapseFi's Ruby plug in to interact with the SynapseAPI.
-I Used a client ID and Secret from the Docs.
+I Used a client ID and Secret copied from the Docs.
 I only hit the get/users options of the SynapseFI api, as operations like transactions or adding bank accounts would require a more complex back end.
 The Front end is a simple 3 component React App.
 A parent component fetches data on Mount and displays a loader until it has data to display.
 Then it displays a list of names in the User List component and details about specific users in the User Detail component.

 Clicking on a user in the list will result in it being put in a selected field in the parent App component, which results in its details being displayed in the detail section.